Warning: Major spoilers ahead for Rogue One. If you haven't seen the movie yet, now's your chance to make the jump to hyperspace!

 When we see Luke again, we'll feel much the same way Wedge Antilles and the other rebel fighters felt when this bright-eyed, idealistic young recruit stumbled into their midst.
 Why is he moaning about power converters, doesn't he know there's a war on?
 (Having said that, I will forever defend the power converters line.
 It's crucial for setting Luke up as a naive kid, who will later become the savior of the galaxy.)

 Everything in A New Hope now has more weight.
 Darth Vader is infinitely more menacing, now we've seen him viciously tear apart rebel soldiers as he tried to retrieve the plans.
 Han's desire not to get caught up in the war now doesn't seem cowardly, but sensible, as the war isn't just a distant notion any more — it's real and it's cruel and it just killed characters that we care about.

 Now, it's easy to understand Leia's constant anger: This is a woman who has been fighting the war for years.
 She's seen countless Rebel soldiers die, and many of them will have been her friends.
 And I dare you not to shed a tear when Leia, helplessly trapped by Vader and Tarkin, watches her entire planet destroyed by the Death Star — especially after Bail Organa's painfully ironic line in Rogue One.

-But Rogue One doesn't just change A New Hope — the entire Original Trilogy now feels far more like a desperate struggle to end a war that's claiming the lives of millions of people.
-And these people aren't necessarily innocent heroes either — as we learned when Cassian killed his informant in cold blood — but soldiers willing to do whatever they must to help the cause.
+But Rogue One doesn't just change A New Hope.
+The entire Original Trilogy is no longer just an adventurous romp, and we can really believe that this is a desperate struggle to end a war that's claiming the lives of billions of people.
+Many of these people aren't necessarily innocent heroes — as we learned when Cassian killed his informant in cold blood — but soldiers willing to do whatever they must to help the cause.

 Tell us in the comments: What did you think of Rogue One?